 The high-low circle skirt dress isn’t my best work, but it looks cute overall.
 On the colder days, a wide belt to cinch the waist and a blazer (or a cropped jacket) can finish the look just fine.
 Life’s good :)

-- 1 yard of 60″ wide multi-colored chevron(ish) print tricot nylon knit fabric
+- 1 yard of 60″ wide multi-colored chevron(ish) print tricot nylon knit fabric (pictured below)

 - 2.5 yards of 60″ wide gray plain knit fabric